Construction and Demolition Debris Recycling

 RecycleSmart Approved C&D Processing Facilities

-All C&D debris material from construction and/or demolition projects in the RecycleSmart service area must be taken to a RecycleSmart Approved C&D processing facility.
+All C&D Debris from covered construction and/or demolition projects in the RecycleSmart service area must be taken to a RecycleSmart Approved C&D processing facility.
+Only the Mixed C&D processing facilities that are third-party certified are shown on the approved facility list below.
+Please visit Green Halo for a complete list of approved facilities, including building reuse and source separated material handling facilities.

 Questions?
 Please call RecycleSmart at (925) 906-1801.